elasticpath/elasticpath-dev/docs/rule-promotions/overview.md

 ## Condensed Promotion

-Condensed Promotion generally refers to the process of simplifying or aggregating multiple promotional rules into a single, more manageable rule.
 A condensed promotion is essentially an object that contains specific meta information about a promotion applied to the cart or order.

 Condensed Promotion can be retrived from the following endpoints: